avinal/avinal.github.io/content/development/this-blog.rst

           - name: Run a multi-line script
             run: ./publi.sh

 If you have done everything correctly then go to *https://username.github.io* and you should see your blog.
 From now on whenever you want to add an article, just write it, test locally and push.
-Yayy your blog is ready.
+Yay your blog is ready.

 :html-raw:`<h2 style=font-family:Exodar;font-weight:lighter;">But My Blog is Special 🥰</h2>`

-My blog looks different, that is because I customised this theme a lot, especially headers, footers, and link appearance.
+My blog looks different, that is because I customized this theme a lot, especially headers, footers, and link appearance.
 And sorry I won't be publish my theme any time sooner.
 But I am listing down all the resources I have used for finally getting this result.
-You can always get my help by sending me a :html-raw:`<a href="mailto:avinal.xlvii@gmail.com" class="fa fa-envelope" style="text-decoration: none;"></a>` or strting a discussion on :html-raw:`<a href="https://github.com/avinal/avinal/discussions/2" class="fab fa-github" style="text-decoration: none;"></a>`.
+You can always get my help by sending me a :html-raw:`<a href="mailto:avinal.xlvii@gmail.com" class="fa fa-envelope" style="text-decoration: none;"></a>` or starting a discussion on :html-raw:`<a href="https://github.com/avinal/avinal/discussions/2" class="fab fa-github" style="text-decoration: none;"></a>`.

 * `Pelican Blog <https://blog.getpelican.com/>`_
 * `Pelican Docs <https://docs.getpelican.com/en/latest/>`_